 Students register at the time indicated by the University Registrar, as shown in the Student Information System (SIS) or as indicated by individual graduate/professional schools.
 Undergraduate student registration for fall begins in April and continues through the beginning of classes in August; undergraduate student registration for spring begins in November and continues through the beginning of classes in January.
 Only those students who have no outstanding financial obligations to the university are eligible to register.
-The Bursar's Office will bill those students who have registered for the next semester.
+The Office of Student Financial Services will bill those students who have registered for the next semester.
 The tuition payment will be due in full by the last day of the drop/add period.
-The schedule of classes is available electronically and can be accessed through the SIS.
+The schedule of classes is available electronically and can be accessed through SIS.

-The University Registrar's website includes the academic calendar and the dates for late registration and drop/add/.
-The SIS includes a complete real time listing of courses offered.
+The University Registrar's website includes the academic calendar and the dates for late registration and drop/add.
+SIS includes a complete real time listing of courses offered.
 Students use SIS to register for classes; refer to the listing of registration start dates for each school to determine registration eligibility.
 No zero-credit only registrations (e.g., zero-credit physical education courses) are allowed, unless approved as part of ongoing degree programs.

 Registration deadlines will be strictly enforced.
 Only students officially registered, according to the official SIS class roster, are permitted to attend that class.
 Instructors may permit students to sit in on occasional classes at their discretion, but students who wish to attend class regularly without receiving credit should register as auditors.
 Unregistered students are not permitted to take part in laboratory activities.

 All courses at the university, except courses in the Medical School, Law School, School of Dental Medicine, and School of Nursing are numbered according to the following plan:

 Roman numerals (I, II, etc.) after course titles indicate segments of a multicourse sequence.
 Arabic numerals in parentheses after course titles indicate the semester credit hours for each course.